Using Retail Analytics & Top Retail Metrics to Drive Sales

 (Repeat customers / total customers) x 100 = customer retention rate %

-Customer retention also leads to higher sales in less concrete ways, including:
+Customer retention leads to higher sales in less concrete ways, including:

 - More referrals: Loyal or regular customers are more likely to spread positive feedback about your business and recommend your business to friends or family.
 This is especially powerful for ecommerce businesses that aren’t limited by customer location.

-- Decreased cost of customer acquisition: It costs 25% more to acquire new customers than to retain current ones.
+- Decreased cost of customer acquisition: A commonly cited statistic says it costs up to 25% more to acquire new customers than to retain current ones.
 If you’re relying on Facebook Ads or other online marketing to drive traffic to your website, this is an especially important statistic.

 - Higher spending: Customers who return to your store again and again typically have a higher average transaction value than first-time customers.